 Fraudsters are also liable to identify the typical timing and frequency of supplier invoices so that they can mimic these patterns.
 It’s information that’s often obtained by hacking company websites and email accounts.

 Fraudulent new suppliers

 These will attach invoices for products or services which haven’t been provided.
 A common tactic is to put pressure on a business to process the payment quickly.
 For example, purporting that the invoice is overdue.

 The majority of these fake invoices are auto-generated but use information taken from an email or business website to create authentic and believable invoices that relate to the company being targeted.

-Another tactic of this kind of ‘phishing’ emails is to trick the recipient into clicking onto an attached file which looks like an invoice but triggers ransomware or a virus.
+Another tactic of this kind of ‘phishing’ email is to trick the recipient into clicking onto an attached file that looks like an invoice but triggers ransomware or a virus.

 There are many legitimate reasons why account details need to be changed., Depending on the type of business, accounts payable departments are liable to be regularly processing legitimate invoices from new suppliers.

 Strategies to reduce the risk of invoice fraud

 The amount of time it takes to manually transfer information from invoices and into internal accounting systems stifles the ability to carry out proper checks.
 By switching to an automated invoice management system, 90% of the manual processing can be eliminated.